The LILI Path

 • Composition with Red, Blue and Yellow by Piet Mondrian: Mondrian’s use of repeating lines and colours creates a balanced and harmonious composition.

 Different art movements have used rhythm in various ways.
-Surrealists like Dali used rhythm to create dreamlike and surreal compositions.
-Abstract artists like Kandinsky saw rhythm as a way to express emotion through visual means.
+For example, surrealists like Dalí used rhythm to create dreamlike scenes.
+Kandinsky took inspiration from music, building visual compositions that “played” across the canvas.

 Examples in Art: